DHDev0/Pytorch_GPU_k-means_clustering/README.md

 |X| Join, implement or make a generalize dataloader for anytype of structured or unstructured data<br />
 |X| Perhaps a tensorflow implementation or more direct python cuda<br />
 <br />
-Let me know on "issues" if have idea or problem.
+Let me know on "issues" if you have any idea or problem.